jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 - Before the training step, the training node asynchronously pulls the parameters from the parameter server.
 We do this every $$N_{pull}$$ times.
 - After we've applied our gradient update, we also accumulate it in another tensor.
 Once we sum $$N_{push}$$ gradients, we send this accumulated gradient to the parameter server, and zero the accumulated gradients.

-In both cases, we push/pull data asynchronously, so training continues as usual (forward pass, compute loss, backprop, apply gradient update) whie we're sending data.
+In both cases, we push/pull data asynchronously, so training continues as usual (forward pass, compute loss, backprop, apply gradient update) while we're sending data.

 The paper provides some pseudocode for the DownpourSGD client.